annmaryvinod/JS-Basics-With-Head-First/README.md

   1. document.querySelectorAll("p.intro");  "This gets all <p> with the class name 'intro' as an array.

+46. "switch" statements in JS can be used instead of the "if" ,"else" statements

     <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -->

    NOTES FROM BATTLESHIP GAME MAKING: